superboo07/Steam-Recording-Server/README.md

 # Steam Recording Server

 Most of this shit is AI generated code cause I did this at 3 AM and honestly cannot be bothered to learn interacting with SSH stuff in python, or how to host a webUI.
 Expecially for something thats both open source and not even strictly licensed.
+If you can get all this working however please just use syncthing, its way more secure then plaintexting your ssh password.
+Also it isn't slow as balls.

 config.json:
 ```